NLnetLabs/cascade/doc/manual/source/key-management.rst

 :option:`expire <ksk.auto-expire = true>` and
 :option:`done <ksk.auto-done = true>`.

-Fine grained control of over automation makes it possible to automate KSK or algorithm without starting them automatically.
+Automation control makes it possible to automate KSK or algorithm without starting them automatically.
 You can also let a key roll progress automatically except for doing the ``cache-expired`` steps manually, in order to be able to insert extra manual steps.

 .. important:: The ``report`` and ``done`` automations require that :subcmd:`keyset` has network access to all nameservers of the zone and all nameservers of the parent.
+If network access is unavailable, make sure to disable them.

 Start
 ~~~~~